 There is one special case.

-• For the Java 8 version of the Javadoc classes in the JDK's com.sun.javadoc package, use the stub file checker/resources/javadoc.astub by using -Astubs=checker.jar/javadoc.astub.
+If an .astub file is shipped with the Checker Framework in checker/resources/, then you can use -Astubs=checker.jar/stubfilename.astub.
 The "checker.jar" should be literal - don't provide a path.
 (This special syntax only works for "checker.jar".)